SamahFarez/POPUPQUIZ/README.md

 ### Create a Form
 You can create a form by sending a POST request to http://localhost:3000/api/create-form.
 You can use tools like Postman or write a frontend for it

+## Model API

+This repository also contains the Model API, which allows you to interact with our model using a simple app.
+Follow the steps below to set up and run the application.

+## Setup Instructions

+### 1. Create and Activate a Virtual Environment

+Create a virtual environment to manage the project dependencies and activate it.

+### 2. Install Required Libraries
+Install all necessary libraries listed in the requirements.txt file.

+### 3. Create a .env File
+GROQ_API_KEY=your_groq_api_key_here
+GOOGLE_API_KEY=your_google_api_key_here

+### 4. Navigate to the Model Directory and Run the Application

+Run the app.py script to start the application.

+Once the application is running, you can start using the model through the provided API endpoints.